Breast cancer treatment can affect the hair on your body in different ways. Your hair may change colors, become very thin, or fall out completely.

 You wear the caps before, during, and after each chemotherapy session.

 It’s important to know that some doctors are concerned that the caps may prevent the chemotherapy medicine from reaching cancer cells that may be in the scalp.
-Several U.S. studies are underway to look at the safety and effectiveness of the caps.
-At this time, none of the caps have been approved by the U.S. Food and Drug Administration.
+Many studies in Europe, where cold caps have been used since the 1970s, found that scalp cooling does not increase risk of scalp skin metastases, including a 2013 German study.